slatedocs/slate/source/includes/ios/_ios.md

 ## Percentile

 A percentile object represents the amount of values that exist as part of a parent reading in a certain percentile.
-Generated from the Emotion AI.
+Generated from the **SensumAPI**.

 ### Percentile Functions: Save